Warp and weft: Warp

 The warp is the set of yarns or other things stretched in place on a loom before the weft is introduced during the weaving process.
 It is regarded as the longitudinal set in a finished fabric with two or more sets of elements.

 The term is also used for a set of yarns established before the interworking of weft yarns by some other method, such as finger manipulation, yielding wrapped or twined structures.
 Very simple looms use a spiral warp, in which the warp is made up of a single, very long yarn wound in a spiral pattern around a pair of sticks or beams.

 The warp must be strong to be held under high tension during the weaving process, unlike the weft which carries almost no tension.
 This requires the yarn used for warp ends, or individual warp threads, to be made of spun and plied fibre.
-Traditionally wool, linen, alpaca, and silk were used.
+Traditionally natural fibres such as wool, linen, alpaca, and silk were used.
 However, improvements in spinning technology during the Industrial Revolution created cotton yarn of sufficient strength to be used in mechanized weaving.
-Later, artificial or man-made fibres such as nylon or rayon were employed.
+Later, synthetic fibres such as nylon or rayon were employed.

 While most weaving is weft-faced, warp-faced textiles are created using densely arranged warp threads.
 In these the design is in the warp, requiring all colors to be decided upon and placed during the first part of the weaving process, which cannot be changed.
 Such limitations of color placement create weavings defined by length-wise stripes and vertical designs.
 Many South American cultures, including the ancient Incas and Aymaras, employed backstrap weaving, which uses the weight of the weaver's body to control the tension of the loom.

 Weft

 Because the weft does not have to be stretched on a loom the way the warp is, it can generally be less strong.
-It is usually made of spun fibre, originally wool, flax and cotton, today often of synthetic fibre such as nylon or rayon.
+Originally spun yarns were used, from fibres such as wool, flax and cotton.
+Today also viscose (rayon) types and synthetic fibres, such as polyester and polyamide (nylon) are used.

-The weft is threaded through the warp using a "shuttle", air jets or "rapier grippers".
+The weft is threaded through the warp using a shuttle, air jets or rapier grippers.
 Handlooms were the original weaver's tool, with the shuttle being threaded through alternately raised warps by hand.